 If I am overpaid, am I required to pay interest on the overpayment?
 If I am underpaid, am I eligible to receive compensation for interest I would have earned on the pay I didn’t receive?

-Also, if you were overpaid in 2016, it’s possible that the amount of your federal, provincial or territorial social benefits for 2017 has been reduced by the overstatement.
-If you have experienced a temporary decrease in income-tested social benefits and credits, such as the Canada Child Benefit or daycare subsidies, or other financial hardship resulting from Phoenix-related pay issues, you may be eligible to request a recoverable advance for social benefits.
+Also, if you were overpaid in 2016 or 2017, the amount you received for government benefits and credits may have been reduced.
+If you have experienced a temporary decrease in income-tested social benefits and credits, such as the Canada child benefit or daycare subsidies, or other financial hardship resulting from Phoenix-related pay issues, you may be eligible to request an advance for government benefits.

-Finally, if you require the assistance of an accountant or another qualified tax professional, you may seek a reimbursement for tax advisory services in relation to your 2016 and 2017 income taxes.
+Finally, if you require the assistance of an accountant or another qualified tax professional, you may seek a reimbursement for tax advice in relation to your 2016 and 2017 income taxes.

 Your organization has identified a claims officer who can answer your questions, help you fill out the forms and guide you through the processes in place.